Akhilsm97/Blog_application_api/README.md

 Python (3.x)
 Django (>= 3.2)
 Django Rest Framework (>= 3.12)

-You can install these prerequisites using:
+# You can install these prerequisites using:

-bash
-Copy code
 pip install Django==3.2
 pip install djangorestframework==3.12
 Installation